EuterpeXI/Assignment-3-Data-processing-and-compressing/README.md

 • test your programs extensively, including automated rules for your tests (we want to run the same tests that you have!).

-What I took care of was the data processing portion.
+What I took care of was the data processing portion for the importing of data.
 Any code on the compressing portion is not included in this repository.